dbushell/dbushell.com/src/data/blog/2012/2012-06-17-passenger-focus-responsive-web-design-case-study.md

 Last year I shared [three ideas](/2011/12/15/web-design-2012-and-beyond/) that I'd be mulling over when making websites in 2012. **Accessibility**, **scalability**, and **interactivity**.
 I can confidently say we've nailed the first two with this project.
 As for interactivity, we haven't made much new ground (unless you can count being touch-friendly as progress).
 For the nature of this project that's not a huge concern.

 I've discussed before about overly content-centric strategies leading to [restrictive design](/2012/05/26/the-restriction-of-type/).
 There's a growing echo of responsive design being "boring".
 It's a concern not without substance.
 If I were to add a fourth idea to my list it would be **creativity**.
 Something I believe will regain momentum as the technicalities of responsive design are resolved.

-Follow [@browserlondon](http://twitter.com/browserlondon) to keep up with our future work.